cosmos/sdk-tutorials/proof-of-file-existence/tutorial/02-pofe-chain.md

 # Building our PoFE blockchain using Starport

-We can scaffold our application by running `starport app github.com/user/pofe`.
+We can scaffold our application by running `starport scaffold chain github.com/user/pofe`.
 This creates a new folder called `pofe` which contains the code for your app.

 ```
-starport app github.com/user/pofe --sdk-version launchpad
+starport scaffold chain github.com/user/pofe --sdk-version launchpad
 ```

 ## Run application

-After scaffolding our application, let's open up a separate terminal window in the newly created `pofe` folder and run `starport serve`, which will start our application.
+After scaffolding our application, let's open up a separate terminal window in the newly created `pofe` folder and run `starport chain serve`, which will start our application.
 Here, you should be able to see the following output, as well as any errors that might show up in your application.

 ```
-$ starport serve
+$ starport chain serve
 Cosmos' version is: Launchpad

 📦 Installing dependencies...